 Substandard medical student professional behavior is identified by:

-Faculty interacting with student
+Faculty interacting with or overseeing the student

 the Honor Council if it determines that an alleged Honor Code violation is a professionalism issue